 Solution Approach:

-One possible solution to this problem is to find the factors of the number and then compare them to the number of primes with the same number of digits.
-The prime factors can be determined with the use of the sieves method.
+One potential resolution to this issue involves identifying the factors of the given number and subsequently contrasting them with the count of prime numbers having an equivalent number of digits.
+The identification of prime factors can be achieved through the application of the sieve method.

 Algorithm: